A guide to Belgian taxes with information on tax rates, VAT, exemptions and taxes in Belgium for foreigners, plus other payable taxes in Belgium.

 Capital gains tax is payable on the difference between the original purchase price and the final sale price on property and land sales.
 Gift tax is a tax on financial gifts to relatives.

-Withholding tax on, in principle, movable income (such as dividend income and interest) increased from 27% to 30% in 2017.
+Withholding tax on, in principle, movable income (such as dividend income and interest) increased is set at 30%.

 Belgian corporate taxes

-The basic rate of corporation tax in Belgium is 33%, with an additional surcharge tax of 3%.
+The basic rate of corporation tax in Belgium as of 2019 is 29%, plus a 2% crisis tax.
 In some cases, however, companies are eligible for reduced Belgian corporate tax rates, for example, if they earn below a certain threshold.
 More is explained in our guide to corporate, freelance and self-employment taxes in Belgium